replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

    ```
    Replace `OSD_NAME` with the name of the Ceph OSD on the node that you intend to remove.

    Ceph rebalances the placement groups off the OSD that you specify in the `ceph osd reweight` command.
-To view progress, run `watch ceph status`.
+   To view progress, run `ceph status`.

 1. After the `ceph osd reweight` command completes, verify that Ceph is in a healthy state: